 Unlike Thai curry or Indian curry, the spice level is more mild and the sauce is quite thick.
 It’s always served with rice and the main ingredients include meat/seafood, onion, potatoes, and carrot.
 Each family has their own slightly different recipe as well.

 Most Japanese do not make curry from individual spices and uses curry roux that was invented by a Japanese spice company.
 If you go to Asian or Japanese store, you will find at least 3 brands of curry roux with varying spice levels.
-I like to always add some seasonings, and for this recipe I used soy sauce.
+If you like to make curry roux from scratch, here’s the recipe.

 This curry is super quick since you don’t really need to simmer for a long time like regular curry.
 So if you need to make dinner in less than 45 minutes, this is a great option.
 If curry is not your option, then I have other Donburi recipes that I have shared so far and I hope you can find some recipes that you like.